 - ¼ teaspoon salt

 - 2 passion fruits (click here for How to Juice and Use Passion Fruit)

+- Make the crust.
 Add the cookies to a food processor fitted with the blade attachment and blend into fine crumbs.
 Pour them into a medium-sized mixing bowl and fold in the melted butter.
 Once the mixture is smooth, add it to the parchment-lined pan and use your hands and/or a flat-bottomed spatula to press it down evenly to form the crust.
-Place in the preheated 350 degree F oven and bake just until the edges are becoming golden and the center no longer looks wet, about 15 minutes.
+Place in the preheated 350°F oven and bake just until the edges are becoming golden and the center no longer looks wet, about 15 minutes.
 Remove from the oven and set it aside to cool to room temperature.

 - Make the filling.
 In a large bowl, use an electric mixer on a low speed, to mix the cream cheese with the sweetened condensed milk, cream, ginger, vanilla, 2 tablespoons of the powdered sugar, cardamom, cinnamon and salt.
 Blend until it's smooth.
 (You can use a spoon instead of an electric mixer, just be sure the result is super smooth!)